 In addition to her husband, Doris was preceded in death by two sisters, Rosalie and Marilyn.
 She is survived by her three children: Constance Cook Glen (James), Kim Cook (Peter Heaney) and Jonathan Cook (Susan); two grandchildren, Hilary and Jeremy Glen (Melissa Colangelo); two great-grandchildren, Lincoln and Alexander; and her brother Lawrence.

 Contributions in memory of Doris Cook may be made to: Lincoln Rotary Club #14, the Lincoln Symphony, First-Plymouth Congregational Choir, and The Landing Scholarship Fund.

-A Celebration of Life service will be held on April 4th, 2020, 2 p.m. at First-Plymouth Congregational Church.
+A Celebration of Life service will be held at a later date.

 Copyright ©2019 Roper & Sons Funeral Services, All Rights Reserved